DemoJameson/Celeste.DJMapHelper/README.md

           Version: 1.0.0
     ~~~

-3. ## Restart Ahorn for the entities and triggers list to update
+3. **Restart Ahorn for the entities and triggers list to update**

-    - **Colorful Feather**
+    - Colorful Feather
-    - **Colorful FeatherBarrier** - Only go through if you're flying in the same color
+    - Colorful Feather Barrier - Only go through if you're flying in the same color
-    - **Colorful Refill**:
+    - Colorful Refill:
         - black: +dash -stamina or -dash +stamina.
 If no stamina and no dash, die.
         - blue: only +stamina
         - red: only +dash
-    - **Climb Blocker Trigger** - Completely banning interaction with walls means you can't wall jump and climb
+    - Climb Blocker Trigger - Completely banning interaction with walls means you can't wall jump and climb
-    - **Temple Gate Reversed** - Used for going from right to left
+    - Temple Gate Reversed - Used for going from right to left
-        - Changed the width of TheoGate: 16 -> 8
+        - Changed the width of Theo Gate: 16 -> 8

-4. ## Compatibility features
+4. **Compatibility features**

     - Crystal Theo were allowed into the bubble, as long as any one room name contains the word "allowTheoCrystalIntoBubble" to take effect on the entire map.

 # Thanks